gyanezfeliu/OpenCloning/README.md

 This uses the provided `docker-compose.yaml` and `config.json` files in this repository.

+## Scripting

+You can use the backend library to script and automate cloning design.
+Have a look at the [scripting documentation](https://github.com/manulera/OpenCloning_backend/tree/master/examples/scripting) for more information.

 ## Running it yourself using docker in a single container

 You can use the image [manulera/opencloning](https://hub.docker.com/r/manulera/opencloning), and use `docker-compose.yaml` as a starting point.
 The important information to know is that: